Belfast–Dublin line: Newry Line

 The Belfast–Newry line (known as the Portadown line by NI Railways) operates from Belfast Grand Central in County Antrim to Newry in County Down, Northern Ireland.
 The manager for this line is based at Portadown railway station, although the line extends to the border to include the Scarva and Poyntzpass halts and Newry.
 Newry is on the fringe of the network, being the last stop before the border with the Republic of Ireland.
-The line follows the route of the northern half of the main Dublin–Belfast line.
+The line follows the route of the northern half of the main Belfast–Dublin line.

 NI Railways operates a local service between Belfast Grand Central operating to and from Portadown.
 Local services are operated with C3K/C4K trains, constructed by CAF, Spain.
 A less intensive local service operates from Newry, with only four local services a day operating from there.

 Northern Line

 The Northern Commuter line, operated by Iarnród Éireann, connects Dublin Connolly in County Dublin to Dundalk Clarke in County Louth.
 Key stations along the route include Malahide, Donabate, and Drogheda MacBride, with the line's management based at Dublin Connolly railway station.
 Dundalk Clarke is the final stop before reaching the border with Northern Ireland.
-The line follows the southern half of the Dublin-Belfast Main line.
+The line follows the southern half of the Belfast–Dublin line.

 While most commuter services run between Dublin and Drogheda MacBride, only three morning and one afternoon service originate from Dundalk Clarke.
 In the reverse direction, one late-morning service travels to Dundalk Clarke, along with five evening to late-night services operating on weekdays.
 These are operated by 29000 class or the 22000 class.